-Currently an employee must be provided with a ‘written statement of employment particulars’ within two months of starting work, provided the employment is expected to last for one month or more.
-There is no provision for other workers, a concern which is highlighted in the Good Work Plan as leading to uncertainty, difficulty in defining the agreement and problems in cases of any dispute.
+Previously, an employee had to be provided with a ‘written statement of employment particulars’ within two months of starting work, provided the employment is expected to last for one month or more.
+There was no requirement for these to be provided for workers, a concern which was highlighted in the Good Work Plan as leading to uncertainty, difficulty in defining the agreement and problems in cases of any dispute.

-In addition to the current information that must be provided, from April 2020 the statement should also include:
+In addition to the information that was previously required to be provided, from April 2020 the statement has also had to include: